鶹Ѱ

 Breakups can be messy, especially when it comes to our emotions.
 Remember that it’s perfectly normal to feel a wide range of emotions, including sadness, resentment, jealousy, regret and relief, to name a few.

-All of these feelings are part of the grieving process, and allowing yourself to experience all of your emotions without judgment can be an important part of the healing process.
+All these feelings are part of the grieving process and allowing yourself to experience your emotions without judgment can be an important part of the healing process.
 In fact, avoiding your feelings can sometimes cause them to become more intense, or they may sneak up on you in unexpected ways.
 It’s also important to keep in mind that distressing feelings will likely go away or become less concerning over time.
 While you may be in pain now, know that it won’t last forever (even though it may feel that way).

 2. Set healthy boundaries

-• Details.
+Details.
 Remember that you’re not obligated to share the details of your relationship or your breakup.
 If you’re not comfortable discussing the topic with friends or family members, let them know by saying something like, “I appreciate your concern, but I’d be more comfortable not talking about my relationship/breakup right now.”

-• Contact.
+Contact.
 Whether you’d like to stay friends with your ex or not, it’s usually helpful to take some time apart from one another following a breakup.
 Set boundaries with each other by agreeing to a ‘no-contact’ period.
 This will provide you both with the time and space you need to heal and evaluate how you want to interact moving forward.
 If your ex contacts you before you’re ready to talk, don’t feel obligated to respond.
-Similarly, try to respect your ex’s boundaries by not reaching out to them before the ‘no-contact’ period has ended.
+Similarly, respect your ex’s boundaries by not reaching out to them before the ‘no-contact’ period has ended.

-• Mourning.
+Mourning.
 It’s okay to wonder how your ex is doing, think about your relationship and even imagine a future where it all worked out.
 It’s also normal to find yourself browsing their Instagram, keeping an eye on their Snapchat or reading through old texts.
-However, setting boundaries around how you ‘check in’ on an ex can help give you some peace.
+However, setting limits around how you ‘check in’ on an ex can help give you some peace.
 Schedule time to mourn by setting a timer for 10 minutes in the morning and/or at night to check their social media or texts and just feel bummed.
 When the time is up, stop scrolling and focus on other activities.
 After a while, try cutting back your timer to five minutes or two minutes.
 This method allows you to experience your feelings and satisfy your curiosity without consuming your entire day.

-• Unexpected encounters.
+Unexpected encounters.
 Sometimes there’s no way to avoid an ex.
 Whether you have classes together, work together or have the same friend group, it’s a good idea to plan ahead for unexpected encounters.
 If possible, have a conversation about how to handle running into each other.
 For instance, you might agree to keep conversation to a minimum, wave while walking past or only talk about work or school as needed.

 Intimate partner abuse and dating violence can happen during the course of a relationship or after you break up.
 It’s important to remember that there is support available if you or someone you know is currently experiencing harmful or abusive behaviors from a significant other or an ex.
 The Office of Victim Assistance (OVA) offers free and confidential support for students who may be experiencing these types of behaviors.